 I’m sure that there may be benefits of homeschooling without pets too, like no distractions, but since I can’t even imagine a life without pets, our homeschool is never without pets, two cats, two dogs, plus a varying number of fish.
 We’re never without a cuddle buddy when feeling blue or overwhelmed here.

 Benefits of Pets while Homeschooling

 *This post contains affiliate links, see my disclosure policy for more information.*

-Those breaks also great for stress you and your kids might be feeling over a tough lesson.
-A wet, doggy kiss is a great break, great way to change the mood.
+Those breaks are also great for the stress you and your kids might be feeling over a tough lesson.
+A wet, doggy kiss is a great break, a great way to change the mood.
 And great for transitioning to our science lessons.

 Sometimes kids get so excited about the prospect of having a pet that they forget about the responsibilities that come with it.